 We’ve all done it and every time we do, we promise ourselves that this was the absolute last time.
 Sound familiar?

-What is a Bluetooth Tracker?
+What is a Bluetooth tracker?

 Because this connection is set up with Bluetooth Low Energy, both the device and the gadget use a truly negligible amount of power.

-Power SourceThis is almost always a small lithium-ion battery (also known as Li-ion battery or LIB).
-The batteries range from the standard coin shaped ones to custom-made batteries that specifically fit the shape of their respective Bluetooth tracker.
-These batteries can be rechargeable, which eliminates the additional cost of having to replace the battery, but also means shorter periods between charges as rechargeable batteries usually don’t last as long as replaceable or non-replaceable batteries do.
+This is almost always a small lithium-ion battery (also known as Li-ion battery or LIB).
+The batteries range from the standard coin-shaped ones to custom-made batteries that specifically fit the shape of their respective Bluetooth key tracker.
+These batteries can be rechargeable, which eliminates the additional cost of having to replace the battery, but this also means shorter periods between charges as rechargeable batteries usually don’t last as long as replaceable or non-replaceable batteries do.

 Every Bluetooth finder has an antenna that allows it to communicate all the information from the chip with the mobile devices the finder is registered to, through a radio-based link.
-The antenna is fine-tuned to ensure the tracker reaches the best connection range possible with your device and uses as little power as possible doing so.
+The antenna is fine-tuned to ensure the item tracker reaches the best connection range possible with your device and uses as little power as possible doing so.

-GPS tracking technology provides location updates in real time, and does so through third-party connections, while Bluetooth tracking technology relies on your mobile device to update the location of the item it is attached to.
+GPS tracking technology provides location updates in real-time, and does so through third-party connections, while Bluetooth tracking technology relies on your mobile device to update the location of the item it is attached to.

-If the answer is to track your car then a GPS tracker, although a bit pricier, is what you’re after.
+If the answer is to track your car or to help you find things you lost, then a GPS tracker, although a bit pricier, is what you’re after.